×

 What are the schools in La Libertad like?

 "The American School of El Salvador (ASES) is one of the best international schools in La Libertad.
 It is a private, non-profit, co-educational institution that offers a comprehensive American-style curriculum from pre-kindergarten through grade 12.
 ASES is accredited by the Southern Association of Colleges and Schools (SACS) and the Council of International Schools (CIS).
 The school provides a rigorous academic program that prepares students for college and university studies in the United States and other countries.
 The International School of El Salvador (ISES) is another excellent international school in La Libertad.
 It is a private, non-profit, co-educational institution that offers a comprehensive American-style curriculum from pre-kindergarten through grade 12.
 ISES is accredited by the Southern Association of Colleges and Schools (SACS) and the Council of International Schools (CIS).
 The school provides a challenging academic program that prepares students for college and university studies in the United States and other countries.
 The Colegio Internacional de El Salvador (CIES) is a bilingual school in La Libertad that offers a comprehensive curriculum in both English and Spanish.
 It is a private, non-profit, co-educational institution that provides a rigorous academic program that prepares students for college and university studies in the United States and other countries.
-CIES is accredited by the Southern Association of Colleges and Schools (SACS) and the Council of International Schools (CIS)," wrote an expat with kids at in La Libertad.
+CIES is accredited by the Southern Association of Colleges and Schools (SACS) and the Council of International Schools (CIS)," explained one expat living in La Libertad, El Salvador.

 What are the pros and cons of living in La Libertad?